All Posts

 Braces

-Braces have been and still remain the gold standard in orthodontics.
-Even though they’ve earned a reputation as aesthetically unappealing and uncomfortable, they offer a wealth of proven benefits.
+Braces have been—and remain—the gold standard in orthodontics.
+While they’re perceived as less aesthetic and sometimes uncomfortable, they offer a wealth of proven benefits.

 The Pros